 Shade your windows

-If you have an air conditioner, try to use it only on really hot or humid days, and if you expect a hot day, pre-empt the heat rather than waiting until your home is already hot.
-(Similarly, start heating early when expecting a cold day.)
+If you have an air conditioner, try to use it only on really hot or humid days.
+And if you expect a hot day, turn the air conditioner on early and close up the house.

-Look for programmable timer and thermostat controls.
-Set your air conditioner at the highest temperature setting at which you still feel cool enough; 25ºC is usually adequate.
+Set your air con at the highest temperature setting at which you still feel cool enough (24 or 25ºC is usually adequate).
 Each 1°C increase of the thermostat setting will save about 10% on your energy usage.
-See our Air conditioners buying guide.
+Try the Economy mode, if there is one.

 Install ceiling fans